 Yeah, I watched a musical.
 Deal with it.
-I’ve also seen Les Miserables, so I’ve got going for me as well.
+I’ve also seen Les Miserables, so I’ve got that going for me as well.

 I was a bit reticent about watching Rock of Ages, not because it’s a musical, but because so many films set in the 80s try to cram all the 80s into their running time.
 They might as well include a flashing neon sign that says, “Look!
 It’s a Rubik’s Cube!”
 The Wedding Singer was set in 1984, so they just had to include a joke about the possibility of Van Halen breaking up.
 That sort of self awareness looks good on paper, but can often be cringeworthy when executed on screen.